-Establishing a company culture that is an environment for fostering positive engagement for your employees begins with the leaders in your organization.
-They set the tone for teams to show openness and understanding or instill a fear-based culture.
-When making the change to an open and positive culture within your groups, the leaders you choose must believe in your message to cascade its merits and enroll those needed to implement and adopt the change.
+Establishing a company culture that fosters positive engagement for your employees begins with the leaders in your organization.
+They set the tone for teams to either show openness and understanding or instill a fear-based culture.
+Leaders must believe in their message to effectively convey its benefits and engage those necessary for creating a positive culture.
+What do you look for in those leading change in the workplace, and how do you find the skills you need to revolutionize your culture?

 Motivation